exMachina316/exMachina316/README.md

 # 💫 About Me:
 - ⚙️ I work in Robotics Software Development
 - 🤖 Experienced with ROS2, Nav2, MoveIt2, and Gazebo for building autonomous robotic systems.
-- 🔭 I’m currently working on integrating Robotic Manipulators with gestures.
+- 🔭 I’m currently working on integrating Robotic Manipulators with gesture-based programming.
 - 🌱 I’m currently learning Fluid Simulation.
-- 📡 Interested in AI, SLAM, and Human-Robot Interaction.
+- 📡 Interested in Control Systems, Autonomous Robotic Systems, Fluid Simulations and everything that moves under the sun.
 - 🛠️ I enjoy building from scratch — from embedded systems with Arduino & ESP8266 to advanced robot control pipelines.
 - 🎯 Passionate about solving problems in motion planning, control systems, and robotic perception.
 - 🌍 Excited about collaboration and contributing to robotics communities.